 This is the certificate given to my mother Haya Peisakh after graduation from grammar school in the town of Beltsy in 1928.

-It certifies that my mother completed her Hebrew studies.
+It certifies that my mother completed her French language studies.

 My mother was born in 1910 in Beltsy in Bessarabia, which until 1918 belonged to Russia, and in 1918-1940, to Romania.
 I know about mother’s childhood thanks to her certificate from the grammar school.